fabber04/HOSTEL-ROOM-ALLOCATION-MAINTENANCE/docs/README.txt

 - Real: navigation, UI components, clickable flows, success/error states.
 - Fake: authentication, data storage, policies, and backend logic.

-Why we chose code-first?
+Why code-first
 - Faster than high-fidelity design for small teams.
 - Stakeholders see something that feels like the final app.
 - Easy to extend later into a real app.

-Talking points for peers:
+Talking points for peers
 - Roles: we simulate Student and Staff without real login.
 - Room Allocation flow: request → staff assigns → student sees status.
 - Maintenance flow: student opens ticket → staff updates → student sees progress (demo via staff page).
 - Constraints: prototype only; no database or security yet.

-Questions:
+Common questions
 - Can this be mobile?
 Yes, but we focused on desktop for speed.
 - Can we integrate real data?
 Later; this phase is for validation only.
 - Is this the final UI?
 It’s a baseline; we can polish after feedback.